Patching Six Of The Biggest Holes In Your Exhibit Budget

 6) Promotions and Give-Aways

 These activities can be very effective in driving traffic to your display.
-The problem is, you’re spending money out of this part of your exhibit budget to give things to people who may not represent any return-on-investment (ROI).
+The problem is, you might be spending money out of this part of your exhibit budget to give things to people who may not be planning to buy anything from you.
 If you’re not wooing potential customers to your booth, you’re throwing money away.
 How do you fix this?

 Determine how you want to qualify prospects and potential customers.
 This separates them from the rest of the crowd at the show.
 Once you’ve qualified a prospect, use your higher-priced premium items for them to help seal the deal.